aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

 - The online consumer expects quality, convenience, value, low price and control.
 To understand The behavior of online shoppers, there is a need for business model.
 This business model for consumers perspective consists of seven activities that can be grouped into three phases
   - Pre purchase phase
     - Product service and discovery in information space
-    - Camparision shoping and product selection based on various attributes
+    - Comparison shopping and product selection based on various attributes
     - Negotiation of terms e.g, Price, Delivery times
-  - Purchase consumation face
+  - Purchase consumption face
     - Placement of order
     - Authorization of Payment
     - Receipt of payment